sydasif/my-pandoc-book/chapters/21-netmiko.md

 print("Finished backup process.")
 ```

-### Explanation

-- Define device details for Cisco devices including host, username, password, and device type.
-- Retrieve the running configuration of each device and save it to a file with a timestamp.
+- **Backup Configuration**: Retrieve the running

+ configuration of each device and save it to a file with a timestamp for archival purposes.
-- Print messages to indicate the backup process.

 ## Conclusion

-Netmiko is a powerful tool for simplifying SSH management of network devices.
-By following the examples in this guide, you can automate common tasks such as executing commands, making configuration changes, handling exceptions, and backing up device configurations.
-For more advanced use cases and additional examples, refer to the [Netmiko GitHub repository](https://github.com/ktbyers/netmiko/blob/develop/EXAMPLES.md).
+Netmiko empowers network engineers with the ability to automate common configuration tasks across multiple devices.
+By following the examples outlined above, you can streamline network management operations and enhance overall efficiency.
+Dive deeper into Netmiko's capabilities and explore additional examples in the [Netmiko GitHub repository](https://github.com/ktbyers/netmiko/blob/develop/EXAMPLES.md).